mainmatter/100-exercises-to-learn-rust/book/src/05_ticket_v2/09_error_trait.md

 ## Error reporting

-In the previous exercise you had to destructure the `InvalidTitle` variant to extract the error message and pass it to the `panic!` macro.\
+In the previous exercise you had to destructure the `TitleError` variant to extract the error message and pass it to the `panic!` macro.\
 This is a (rudimentary) example of **error reporting**: transforming an error type into a representation that can be shown to a user, a service operator, or a developer.